-Stroke Foundation has been funded by the National Disability Insurance Agency (NDIA) to deliver information for younger stroke survivors aged 18 to 65 years old, their partners, families, friends and employers.
+Stroke Foundation has been funded by the Australian Government Department of Social Services to deliver information for younger stroke survivors aged 18 to 65 years old, their partners, families, friends and employers.

 Starting in 2020, the project will run for three years.